Welcome to TCES Health Clinic!

 What if my child needs to take medication during school hours?
 A Medication Authorization Form 24-25 will need to be signed by the parent/guardian and completed by your doctor for ANY medication.
 Just a gentle reminder about medications in St. John’s County School District; .
 Over the counter medications (OTC) include: Chap-stick, Sunscreen, Cough drops, Antacids, medicated lotions, Tylenol, Benadryl, Motrin etc. These meds can be kept in the clinic with a completed Medication Administration Form.
 Students are not allowed to keep any OTC or RX medications in their possession, except for inhalers, without authorization from their physician.
 Please remember that the school does not keep stock medications.
 Thanks in advance for taking a minute to review the Medication Policy

 What if my child has a medical condition?
 We are able to care for students with most medical conditions.
-Please contact me so we can work out a plan together.
+Please contact the clinic so we can work out a plan together.
 We have forms available for the five most common conditions that need to be filled out by you and your child’s doctor.
 If you use one of these forms you do not need to complete a Medication Authorization Form as well.
 The Medical Management Plans include medication authorization.
 You can pick up a copy at school or print one off from the forms above.

 Additional Info for Parents